-When you enter the limousine bus, scan the QR code on the back of the Discover Seoul Pass to travel for free.
+When you enter the limousine bus, scan the QR code from the Discover Seoul Pass mobile pass to travel for free.
 You can ride the limousine bus from Terminal 1 or Terminal 2.
 The bus stop locations are in the picture above.

-How To Use T-Money With The Discover Seoul Pass
+How To Use Discover Seoul Pass Transportation Card

-In order to use the T-Money functions in the Discover Seoul Pass, you will need to top up the card with cash at locations in Incheon Airport, subway stations, convenience stores or any other locations you can normally top up the T-Money Card.
+In order to use the transportation card functions in the Discover Seoul Pass (T-Money or Rail+), you first need to top up the card with cash at locations at Incheon Airport, subway stations, or at a convenience store.
+You can’t top up transportation card balances in Korea with anything but cash.

-Once the T-Money Card has a cash balance, you can use it to pay for items in shops, travel on subways and buses across Korea, and anywhere you see the T-Money logo.
-When you use the T-Money Card, it will show you the remaining balance.
+Once the transportation card has a credit balance, you can use it to pay for items in shops, travel on subways and buses across Korea, and anywhere you see the T-Money or Rail+ logo.
+Each time you use the Discover Seoul Pass as a transportation card, it will show you the remaining balance.